zeitgeistpm/zeitgeist/zrml/global-disputes/README.md

 ## Overview

-This is the default process if a dispute mechanism (e. g.
-Court) fails to resolve, because the `MaxDisputes` amount of disputes is reached.
-In the zeitgeist ecosystem this grants the ability to lock native tokens in a voting mechanism on multiple outcomes for determining the outcome on which the market resolves.
+This is the default process when a dispute mechanism (e. g.
+Court) fails to resolve.
+In the zeitgeist ecosystem this grants the ability to lock native tokens by voting on one of multiple outcomes to determine the canonical outcome on which the market finally resolves.

 `outcome_sum` - The actual amount of native tokens for one outcome, which is used to calculate the outcome with the most locked native tokens.